JKTEBOP version 34 is now available.

 The source code is available on its own as a text file or with example input and output files in a tarfile.
-The examples included are WW Aurigae (eclipsing binary) and WASP-4 (transiting planet).
-The previously available versions of the code are available for reference: v10, v15, v21 and v25.
+The examples included are WASP-4 (transiting planet), WW Aurigae (eclipsing binary) and LL Aquarii (eclipsing binary with radial velocities).
+The previously available versions of the code are available for reference: v10, v15, v21, v25 and v28.

 I compile the code using the command

 I run JKTEBOP from the command line on a Linux operating system (currently kubuntu 12.04).
 The command to run is:

 (omitting the square brackets).
 An empty input file can be created for you to enter parameters in the correct places by typing

 Input files: (1) a file containing the initial parameter values, and (2) a file with the observational data.
 The parameter file needs various parameters to be entered at the start of each line, and examples are available for download above.
 The input datafile contains the light curve to be fitted.
 Each line should contain a time and a magnitude.
 JKTEBOP tests the datafile to see if it has three columns of data, and if so the third column is read in and assumed to contain the observational error for each datapoint.

 Output files: (1) a file containing the output parameters and other results, (2) a file with the best-fitting model light curve, (3) a file giving the input data and their residuals around the best fit.
 Some of the error analysis algorithms produce file (1) and a second file containing the results of every simulation.